 We made a nice walking route for the center of Brussels.

 We made a nice walking route for the center of Brussels.
 One of the main subjects of Brussels is definitely its museums!
+If you make your hotel, flight and car rental reservations for your trips through Bitbook, you can benefit from an average of 20% cashback.
 Have a nice trip!

 Palais Royal is a royal palace built on the site of the Palace of the Dukes of Brabant, which was destroyed by fire in 1731.
 Although it is not the place where the royal family lives today, we can say that it is an office that he uses for his administrative work.
 Well, it would certainly be an indication of the monarchy, you can think of the use of the Palais Royal as an administrative office in this way.
 Members of the Royal Family, those working in the service of the King and Queen, the cabinet and secretaries are all here.
 The palace is also frequently used for special occasions, receptions and meetings.
 It is closed to visitors for most of the year due to its active mobility; but since 1965 it has been open to the public every summer during the National Holiday, from July 21 to September.

 Even if you are not going to visit the Palais Royal, it is useful to go where it is; because this is also the museum district of Brussels.
 Musee des Instruments de Musique, where musical instruments are exhibited around the palace, Musee Magritte, where the works of Belgian painter Rene Magritte are exhibited, Musees Royaux des Beaux Arts de Belgique, which is the Royal Museum of Fine Arts, and pictures of different movements describing the art transformation of Belgium between 1868 and 1914.
 You can visit museums such as the Musée Fin-de-Siècle Museum, where it is exhibited chronologically.